kunle001/kunle001/README.md

 Teaching is also a passion of mine.
 As a Data Science mentor, I guide students through Python, data visualization, and robust machine learning practices, emphasizing hands-on learning to prepare them for the world of data science.

+I had the pleasure of collaborating with a talented team of engineers to bring to life [poem.cards](https://poem.cards), a dynamic platform designed for writers and poetry enthusiasts.
+Our vision is to foster collaboration among writers, connecting individuals from across the globe to share their creative ideas through the medium of poetry and fiction.
+We're excited to announce that the platform will be launching fully in just three months!
+As we gear up for this exciting milestone, we invite you to be one of our inaugural users.
+Explore the world of creativity, connect with like-minded individuals, and embark on a poetic journey with us at [poem.cards](https://poem.cards).
+Don't miss out on the opportunity to be among the first to experience it!

 ## Let's Collaborate! 🤝

 I'm all about breaking tech boundaries and solving real-world puzzles.
 Whether it's crafting cutting-edge recommender systems or elegant software solutions, I'm up for any challenge.
 Let's connect and collaborate: